 The United States will provide an International Media Center (IMC) within the Summit venue, consisting of unassigned workspace and live shot/stand-up broadcast positions.
 Unassigned workstations are available at no charge on a first-come, first-serve basis, and will include complimentary wireless internet access and power outlets (North American 110V).

-Additional services beyond those provided complimentary (e.g. high-speed wired/wireless internet, additional power, or custom workspace) will be available on a fee-for-purchase basis through the media services rate card, .
+Additional services beyond those provided complimentary (e.g. high-speed wired/wireless internet, additional power, or custom workspace) will be available on a fee-for-purchase basis through the media services rate card, available through this link .
 Personal login information, for both new registrants and existing users, will be distributed once the Media Service Rate Card is published, and the ratecard order deadline is expected to be approximately May 20, 2022.

 Media organizations wishing to inquire about live/broadcast locations or parking availability for live transmission vehicles should utilize the media services ratecard by no later than May 20, 2022; this form requires organizations to indicate the type of vehicle and length.
 Due to security restrictions, satellite trucks will be required to remain parked overnight for the duration of the Summit.